anabeldorado/anabeldorado.github.io/index.md

 - Western
 - Drama

-tend to do worse.
+tended to do worse.
 Now how does that compare to this clustering ?
 Picture a pie for each cluster.
 Then imagine that the pies are not the same size.
 If the difference in Figure 13 is negative, it means that the genre makes up a bigger piece of the stereotypical pie than of the non-stereotypical pie.
 In technical terms, we normalized the genre counts in each cluster before subtracting.
 Inversely, if the difference is positive, it means that there is a higher proportion of this movie genre in the non-stereotypical movies.
 We did not show the genres with an absolute difference smaller than 0.01.

 <object>
   <iframe frameborder="no" border="0" marginwidth="0" marginheight="0" width="700" height="550" src="html_plots/clustering_genre_barplot.html"></iframe>